 Public IP, Private IP, Virtual IP, SCAN IP

-What is the use of virtual IP?
+What is the use of virtual IP in RAC?

-When a node fails, the VIP associated with it is automatically failed over to some other node and new node re-arps the world indicating a new MAC address for the IP.
+When a node fails, the VIP associated with it is automatically failed over to some other node and the new node re-arps the world indicating a new MAC address for the IP.
 Subsequent packets sent to the VIP go to the new node, which will send error RST packets back to the clients.
 This results in the clients getting errors immediately.